MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 <img class="img-responsive" alt="Introducing technical mentoring" src="{{ site.url }}/assets/images/mentoring-software-developers-zone-of-proximal-development-for-mentoring.png">

 This is my adaption of Vygotsky's zone of proximal development but with a spin on mentoring.
-Vygotsky's work is used largely in the child development space but I believe it translates well to developing software practitioners as well.
+Vygotsky's work is used largely in the child development space but I believe it translates to developing software practitioners as well.

-There are a set of things you are comfortable doing independently, and a set of things that are beyond your current abilities.
-Somewhere between those two areas is a zone where if guided you are able operate and perform.
-This is where your technical mentor fits in, they are there to guide you using various tools and techniques.
-With time and practice you are able to improve and do more challenging work independently.
+Let me explain, there are a set of things you are comfortable doing independently, and a set of things that are beyond your current abilities.
+Somewhere between those two areas is a zone (which he calls the zone of proximal development or ZPD) where if guided you are able operate and perform.
+This is where your technical mentor fits in, they are there to help get you into the ZPD and while there guide you using various mentoring tools and techniques.
+With time and practice you learn and develop and are able to do more challenging work independently.

 ### Technical mentoring is a role, not a tool